RMangrulkar/FCCAnalyses/examples/FCCee/flavour/B2Inv/README.md

    git clone https://github.com/RMangrulkar/FCCAnalyses.git
    ```

-2. Set up the environment
+2. Set up the environment [note to build fccanalysis you will need to move any outputs elsewhere to avoid the build being very slow as it copies the whole FCCAnalyses folder]

    ```bash
    cd FCCAnalyses